FRUIT-EATING - ITS BENEFITS AND PROBLEMS

 a) Eat as little fruit as possible.

-b) Eat fruit from heirloom trees, as it will be less hybridized.
+b) Eat fruit from heirloom (or very old) trees, as it will be less hybridized.

 c) Eat smaller, cold-weather fruits such as a little apple, peach, pear or a few berries either by themselves or perhaps added to some raw milk yogurt.

 d) Ideally, eat fruit alone as a snack.
-It does not combine well with almost all other foods.
+It does not combine well with other foods.

 e) Totally avoid all fruit juices, dried fruit, canned fruit packed in sugar, and all tropical and citrus fruits such as oranges, lemons, limes, and grapefruit.
-Others to avoid are most coconut, avocado and other tropical fruit.
+Sub-tropical fruit to definitely avoid are coconut, avocado, dates, figs and other sub-tropical fruits.
 This is true for babies and children as well.

 f) Dried fruit is more yin in some ways, and certainly more sugary.
 Avoid it, please, even as a snack.
-It is far better to eat turkey or beef jerky, almond butter, blue corn chips, a piece of cheese or other protein-rich snacks, than a piece of dried fruit.
+It is far better to eat some leftover cooked vegetables, turkey or beef jerky, almond butter, blue corn chips, a piece of cheese or other protein-rich snacks, than a piece of dried or fresh fruit.